 We respected this double halo braid, fit for an angle definitely!
 What we love the most about it is that strong pop of bright red running via the braids.

 Short twists are perfect for those in transition or with TWAs.
 They allow you to get the twist look without putting too much weight on your locks with extensions.

 Short braids, much like their sister style short twists.
 These styles are designed to minimize tension but still provide a stylish result.

 #20 Rope Twists

 Rope twists get their name from the universal look of all twists.
 You’ll have to spend special attention to the direction you’ll twist each loc to make sure they are the same all over.
-If you are interested in learning how to grow your natural hair quickly, checkout this recent post!

 #21 Large, Side-Swept Box Braids

 Take your box braids to a new level by applying them to deeply parted side and cornrowing the other side back to create the side-swept look to your box braids or our protective style clip in human hair extensions..